6 Dependent Random Choice

 Proof.
 Apply Dependent Random Choice and embedding Lemma 6.7 to the majority colour.

 Proposition 6.11.
-There exists a graph G with (12+o(1))n2 edges so that every set of size cn contains some x,y with o(n) common neighbours.
+For all c>0, there exists a graph G with (12+o(1))n2 edges so that every set of size cn contains some x,y with o(n) common neighbours.

 Proof.
 We won’t prove.